• Skip to primary navigation

 With all of this research, it only makes sense to address this need in our community.
 Children who have the privilege of their own home libraries can donate the books they have finished reading to help other children in Houston.
 This is a peer to peer philanthropic effort that even small children can easily understand and enjoy participating.

-Now in our 10th year of operations, we have grown from a small organization that impacts a few hundred children to one that has distributed more than 2.3 million books to over 500,000 children in 44 zip codes throughout Greater Houston.
-We started with one program, Book Celebrations on the campuses of our partner schools, and now we operate three programs to distribute books: Book Celebrations, Community Partners, and the Book A Month program.
+Now in our 13th year of operations, we have grown from a small organization that impacts a few hundred children to one that has distributed more than 3 million books throughout Greater Houston.
+We started with one program, Book Celebrations on the campuses of our partner schools, and later added our Community Partners Program.
 Children often become first-time book owners because of Books Between Kids.

 Please consider helping Books Between Kids by making a donation, giving books, organizing a book drive or volunteering your time.